hpalappetty/silkyprogrammer.github.com/_posts/2012-07-18-failure-number_one_reason-fear.md

 I am sure many will argue, NOOOOOO fear is not the number one reason and all that !
 I am quite happy with the way you think, keep thinking !
 It's a good habit to cultivate.Why do I feel fear is the number one reason for failure?
 I can explain that using the following real life scenario,

+<strong>Goal:</strong>
-<strong>Goal:</strong> Drive Down approx. 2000 miles + over a period of 15 days ( a small south India tour) starting from Mumbai.<strong></strong>
+Drive Down approx. 2000 miles + over a period of 15 days ( a small south India tour) starting from Mumbai.

+<strong>Plan:</strong>
-<strong>Plan:</strong> Get the car serviced ( It's a German car, well engineered, have not given any problems so far in its 4 years of service, but you know leave nothing for a chance!
+Get the car serviced ( It's a German car, well engineered, have not given any problems so far in its 4 years of service, but you know leave nothing for a chance!
 Hence the expensive servicing)

-<strong>All set to ride:</strong> Dreaming about driving down the winding roads of  western ghats in kerala, awesome express corridor from Bangalore to Kerala, and the  8 lane Pune - HYD express way.
+<strong>All set to ride:</strong>
+Dreaming about driving down the winding roads of  western ghats in kerala, awesome express corridor from Bangalore to Kerala, and the  8 lane Pune - HYD express way.
 All this dreams got shattered ??
 HOW?? <span style="color:red;">Villain : My Sister</span>.

 She planted a sense of fear in to poor little wife's brain :( .
 Now you may ask what the hell did she say?
 Only this much, this is all that she said "<strong><em> It's raining heavily , driving down all the way from Mumbai???
 Don't you think it's risky?</em></strong> Rest I think readers can imagine!
 On point blank road trip cancelled, train ticket is ready and my journey transcended into a meagre 24hr + train ride with no fun or adventure for that matter.